elmtree-askmo/cloudcannon-app/content/learn/education-studies/describe-the-structure-of-dna-and-its-role-in-genetic-inheritance.md

 seo:
   title: QuickTakes | Education Studies
   page_description: >-
-    This content describes the structure of DNA as a double helix made of nucleotides and its crucial role in genetic inheritance, including processes like replication and the transmission of traits.
+    An overview of the structure of DNA, which includes its double helix shape, components like nucleotides and bases, and its crucial role in genetic inheritance through replication and transmission of traits.
   page_keywords: >-
-    DNA,double helix,nucleotides,nitrogenous bases,genetic inheritance,base pairing,replication,transmission of traits,mutation,variation
+    DNA,double helix,nucleotides,nitrogenous bases,genetic inheritance,base pairing,gene encoding,replication,trait transmission,mutation,genetic variation
 author: QuickTakes
 question: >-
     Describe the structure of DNA and its role in genetic inheritance.